 - If you have time, put the cakes in the fridge for at least 10 minutes before cooking.
 This will help them to firm up and keep their shape whilst cooking.

-- Make sure you use a non stick frying pan, otherwise no matter how careful you are, the patties will stick to the pan and crumble.
+- Make sure you use a nonstick frying pan, otherwise, no matter how careful you are, the patties will stick to the pan and crumble and that's no good for anyone!

 - Don’t overcrowd the pan.
 You may need to fry these in batches, a couple at a time.
 If you put too many in, the steam gets stuck under the cakes at the bottom of the pan and they won’t crisp up.